Forearm Brace

 • The compression around the wrist and lower forearm can assist with mild swelling in nearby tissues that might add to nerve pressure.

-For example, a cyclist who tends to lean heavily onto the little‑finger side of the palm may, with our brace in place and good handlebar padding, find the wrist stays more level and the base of the palm is less “dug into” the bar.
+For example, a cyclist who tends to lean heavily onto the little‑finger side of the palm may, with the brace in place and good handlebar padding, find the wrist stays more level and the base of the palm is less pressed into the bar.
 Someone using a tool that causes their wrist to tilt repeatedly could find that the brace makes that tilt harder to reach and hold.

 Managing Ulnar Tunnel Syndrome usually includes: